 A lot of people, especially guys, are eager to buy heavy axes.
-The additional weight of the ax head provides more force when swinging.
-This is why heavier ax heads – that way six, six and a half, and even seven-pound models – are used in wood-splitting and tree-felling competitions.
+The additional weight of the axe head provides more force when swinging.
+This is why heavier axe heads – that weigh six, six and a half, and even seven-pound models – are used in wood-splitting and tree-felling competitions.
 But heavier doesn’t always mean better-suited to your needs.

-In fact, it’s probably best to start with a three-pound full-size ax, and a two-pound boy’s axe.
+In fact, it’s probably best to start with a three-pound full-size axe, and a two-pound boy’s axe.
 If you’re going to be splitting a lot of wood, you can go higher.
 The main thing is that you’re comfortable using it.
-It’s also easier to learn the right axe swinging techniques with lighter axes.
+Learning the right axe swinging techniques with lighter axes is also easier.

 True full-size felling axes are 36 inches long, but that’s usually way too large for most people’s needs.
 Instead, consider getting a 31-inch full-size axe and 28-inch “boy’s axe”.
 The latter, despite the name, is a great all-rounder in terms of size.
 It’ll be up to most tasks at your home and if you take it camping – suitable for splitting firewood, felling small trees, and taking care of finer tasks such as preparing kindling.

-If you’re going to be taking your ax on overnight hikes, though, you’ll want something lighter and more compact.
+If you’re going to be taking your axe on overnight hikes, though, you’ll want something lighter and more compact.

 Types of Axes for Specific Jobs

 First you have to know what you need an axe for.
-There are all-purpose axes and axes that are design for one main purpose.
-Knowing what you need is probably the most important part of choosing the right ax.
+Some all-purpose axes and axes are designed for one main purpose.
+Knowing what you need is probably the most important part of choosing the right axe.

 What are your needs?
-Will you be using the ax:
+Will you be using the axe:

 If you’re going to be in the bush or in the woods, carrying a bunch of stuff around, cutting relatively small pieces of wood for fire or shelter, you’ll want something light – like a “pocket-size” axe or hatchet.

-If you’re going to be splitting logs or rounds for wood, you’ll want a bigger ax or even a maul, which are the biggest types of axes and specifically designed to split wood.
+If you’re splitting logs or rounds for wood, you’ll want a bigger axe or even a maul, the biggest types of axes specifically designed to split wood.

-If you’re going to be felling trees, you’ll need something big, too, and with good cutting (instead of splitting) ability.
+If you’re felling trees, you’ll need something big, too, and with good cutting (instead of splitting) ability.
 Felling axes are made for this.

-If you’re going to be attending ax-throwing competitions or historical reenactments, that’s a whole different part of axe culture.
+If you’re going to be attending axe-throwing competitions or historical reenactments, that’s a whole different part of axe culture.

 You may be thinking: